 - Alberta Vital Statistics' stillbirth records begin in 1914 with records becoming more plentiful around 1945.

-- It is recommended that an individual requesting a genealogical search ask for a certified photocopy of a registration.
-This document carries the most information of any of the documents produced by Vital Statistics.
+- It is recommended that an individual requesting a genealogical search order a photocopy of a registration for the applicable event.
+The registration document carries the most information of any of the documents produced by Vital Statistics.
+The registration is the document completed at the time of the event.

 When Vital Statistics does not have a record of the event for which you are searching and you have documents to support its existence, you may want to register a delayed registration with the Vital Statistics office.
 Please contact Vital Statistics for more information about delayed registrations and the different types of documents/evidence required to complete this process